sigsep/sigsep-mus-db/README.md

 ## Usage

-This package should nicely integrate with your existing  python code, thus makes it easy to participate in the [SISEC MUS tasks](https://sisec.inria.fr/professionally-produced-music-recordings).
+This package should nicely integrate with your existing  python code, thus makes it easy to participate in the [SISEC MUS tasks](https://sisec.inria.fr/home/2016-professionally-produced-music-recordings).

 ## DSD100 Dataset / Subset

-A link to the complete dataset is found [here](https://sisec.inria.fr/professionally-produced-music-recordings).
+The complete dataset (~14 GB) can be downloaded [here](https://infinit.io/_/332Augp).
 For testing and development we provide a subset of the dsd100 [for direct download here](https://www.loria.fr/~aliutkus/DSD100subset.zip).
 It has the same file and folder structure as well as the same audio file formats but consists of only 4 tracks of 30s each.

 ### Providing a compatible function